 - In a skillet or frying pan, sauté spinach in olive oil for 3-4 minutes, until wilted.
 Set aside.

 - Combine roti flour, ajwain, salt, pepper, and spinach.
 Use your hands to mix the ingredients together.
 Add olive oil and VEG juice.
 Feel for the dough consistency.
 If dough is still dry, slowly add additional almond milk or water in small increments.
 If the dough becomes too wet add a bit more roti flour.
 Mix by pressing the dough continuously with the palm of your hand* ensuring to incorporate all dough & liquid that is on the sides of the bowl.
 When a large ball of soft dough forms let the roti rest for 15 - 30 minutes.

 - Cut dough into 8 equal pieces.
 Roll each into a medium ball with your palms, pat gently to make a flat ball, flour on both sides and set aside.
 Repeat for each additional roti.

 - Flour the working surface & rolling pin.
-Using even pressure, roll the dough into a 6” diameter disc.
+Using even pressure, roll the dough into a 6” diameter disk.
 On a dry (with no oil) flat top or cast iron skillet, cook the roti for roughly 2-3 minutes (until brown cooking spots form) and flip.
-Cook on the other side.
-Remove and set out on a platter.
 Repeat for each.
 At this point, you may stack the rotis with parchment paper in-between each and freeze or set aside for serving later.

-- On high heat over your stovetop, place the roti right on the burner and fire for 1-2 minutes until charred.
-Rub ghee on one side and squish with your hand a couple of times.
+- When ready to serve, turn your gas stove burner to high heat.
+Place the roti right on the burner and fire for 10-20 seconds until charred.
+Rub ghee (or olive oil) on one side and squish with your hand a couple of times.
 This softens the roti.
 Serve immediately.

 ideas / variations

-- Use beet or carrot as part of your base instead.
+- Use beet or carrot as part of the base instead.